awsdocs/amazon-ec2-user-guide/doc_source/launch-more-like-this.md

 + Tags associated with the instance, if applicable
 + Security groups associated with the instance

-The following configuration details are not copied from your selected instance; instead, the wizard applies their default settings or behavior:
+The following configuration details are not copied from your selected instance\.
+Instead, the wizard applies their default settings or behavior:
 + Number of network interfaces: The default is one network interface, which is the primary network interface \(eth0\)\.
 + Storage: The default storage configuration is determined by the AMI and the instance type\.

 **To use your current instance as a template**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation pane, choose **Instances**\.
-1. On the Instances page, select the instance you want to use\.

-1. Choose **Actions**, and then **Launch More Like This**\.
+1. Select the instance you want to use, and then choose **Actions**, **Launch more like this**\.

 1. The launch wizard opens on the **Review Instance Launch** page\.
 You can check the details of your instance, and make any necessary changes by clicking the appropriate **Edit** link\.